HermanL02/WarwickUniversity-Notes/202402/Research Proposal.md

 ### Scalability

-The solution is related to multiple encryption methods and the WeChat hook in WeChat.
+The proposed solution involves multiple encryption methods and the utilization of a WeChat hook within WeChat, designed to provide robust security and flexibility in communications.
+Below we explore various aspects of scalability and resilience of the system.

 ### Technology Scalability

-The app will be scalable for choosing multiple different strategies in encryption, and could allow users to decide their own encryption methods to avoid the encryption methods become outdated.
+Our app is designed to be highly scalable in terms of encryption technology.
+It allows users to choose from multiple encryption strategies, providing the flexibility to select or customize encryption methods.
+This design ensures that the app can adapt to new security challenges and prevents encryption methods from becoming obsolete.

-However, for Windows WeChat hook, the hook can be updated after the latest WeChat version is available.
-However, different hooks are fitting different versions of WeChat.
-If the WeChat forces the users to update the latest version, it would cause the latency to update the WeChat hooks.
-During this time, we can only provide the basic encryption methods to the users to run the app.
+However, the scalability of the WeChat hook for Windows presents unique challenges.
+The hook needs to be updated to remain compatible with new versions of WeChat.
+Given that WeChat may enforce updates, there could be a delay in updating our hooks to match the latest version, which might temporarily limit users to basic encryption methods until the hook is updated.

-### Operation Scalability
+### Enhanced Operation Scalability

-We should maintain the app to be easy and stable at all the time.
-If the solution requires the users to do complex settings and changes their communication experience, it may be a challenge to let them continue to work on that.
+To ensure the app remains user-friendly and stable, we emphasize simplicity in its operation.
+The solution is designed to integrate seamlessly with users’ existing communication habits, minimizing the need for complex configurations.
+Our goal is to maintain an intuitive user experience that encourages continued use of the app, even as we introduce advanced encryption functionalities.

 ### Legal Status Scalability

-There are potential risks of Chinese government to restrict the use the local use of E2EE.
-However, local apps are relatively harder to be revealed by the government.
+While there are potential legal challenges, especially concerning the use of E2EE in regions with strict regulatory environments like China, our approach aims to mitigate these risks.
+By focusing on local app deployment and minimizing server reliance for critical operations, the app's visibility to regulatory authorities is reduced, enhancing its resilience against legal and regulatory actions.

-### Server and Network Load
+### Server and Network Load Scalability
-The exchange of keys through the server is optional.
-The local client side should be reliable for running at least 24 hours without any errors.
-## Target customers

-## Target
-We want to make our project scalable.
+To further ensure the app’s reliability, key exchange can be conducted through the server or, optionally, directly between clients to reduce server and network load.
+This hybrid approach enhances the system’s scalability and ensures that the client-side application can function independently for extended periods without server interaction, aiming for at least 24 hours of error-free operation.

+### Expanding on Scalability and Resilience

+To address the potential latency in updating WeChat hooks, we will explore the development of a modular hook system that allows for quicker adaptations to new WeChat versions.
+This system could include a community-driven platform where developers can contribute updates and fixes for new versions of WeChat, fostering a collaborative environment that speeds up the update process.

+Additionally, we will implement advanced caching mechanisms for encryption keys and user settings, ensuring that these can be stored securely on the device for longer periods.
+This approach not only improves the app's performance but also its autonomy from network conditions and server availability.

+In terms of legal and operational scalability, we will continuously monitor regulatory developments and adapt our strategies accordingly.
+This may involve enhancing the app's stealth features or deploying decentralized network technologies to further obscure communication and reduce the likelihood of detection and restriction.

+By addressing these aspects of scalability and resilience, we aim to create a secure, user-friendly, and legally resilient communication platform that remains effective and accessible across various operating environments and regulatory landscapes.

 ## Deliverable and work plan
 ### Deliverables